Static motion and perceptual mechanics

 Optical Movement Illusions

-This project focuses on static images that seem to move: peripheral drift, Rotating Snakes, and related motion illusions.
+Static images that seem to move: peripheral drift, Rotating Snakes, and related motion illusions.
 The work matters because these figures sit exactly where psychophysics, retinal transients, cortical motion processing, and design practice meet.

 Direction